The Fate of the Defeated in the Continental War?

 The American War of Independence was not a case of Americans versus the British Empire.
 It was the colonists of the Thirteen colonies fighting the ambitions of foreign powers and foreign troops in the pay of the British Crown.

-There are many small reasons for the outbreak of War and rebellion in the North America colonies but the ultimate cause of the Revolutionary War stem from the poor treatment of the Crown subject's within the Thirteen colonies of the North America.
-The British parliament continued to levy taxes against the British American possessions to finance the military engagements the Crown was undertaking in the New World, the constant conflict with fellow European settlers in the area and the renegade Indian elements were beginning to become a black hole of the exchequer overall expenditure.
+There are many small reasons for the outbreak of war, conflict and rebellion in the North America colonies but the ultimate cause of the Revolutionary War stem from the poor treatment of the colonial subjects within the Thirteen colonies of the North America.
+The British parliament continued to levy taxes against the Colonial American possessions to finance the military engagements that the Crown was undertaking in the New World.
+The constant conflict with fellow European settlers in the area and the renegade Native Americans were beginning to become a black hole that the British Exchequer struggled to contain.

 The main objection by the American settlers was the lack of representation that the colonists in the Thirteen colonies had back in the British Parliament.
-Unlike other British possessions of the time, America was made up of British subjects and not a colony of either defeated peoples or subjects unaware of their civil rights they had in the British statutes such as the Magna Carta.
-The perceived indifference by the British King and his ministers seemed to have only inflamed the revolutionary spirit across the Atlantic.
+Unlike other British possessions of the time, Colonial America was made up of British subjects who were aware of their civil rights they had in the British statutes such as the Magna Carta.
+The perceived indifference by the British King and his ministers seemed to have only inflamed the revolutionary spirit across the Atlantic Ocean.

 The fate of prominent British Generals after the War.